Tubelis scores 21, No. 5 Arizona beats Arizona State 69-60 – KION546

 UP NEXT

-Arizona: The Wildcats begin Pac-12 play in earnest with a home series against Washington and Washington State on Thursday-Saturday.
+Arizona: The Wildcats have a home series against Washington and Washington State on Thursday and Saturday.

-Arizona State: The Sun Devils also play host to the Washington schools next weekend.
+Arizona State: The Sun Devils also host to the Washington schools next weekend.

 AP college basketball: https://apnews.com/hub/college-basketball and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25